AmpersandTarski/documentation/prototypes/extensions/excelimporter.md

 # The Excel Importer
- The Excel Importer allows you to import data from an Excel file in a (working) prototype.
-It adds the data in the spreadsheet to the population of a running prototype.
-You can do the same by `POPULATION` statements in your code, but importing from a spreadsheet saves a lot of coding effort.
-It is also useful if you have existing spreadsheets.
-In most cases a little effort is sufficient to prepare an existing spreadsheet for import in Ampersand.
-Please note that some editing of your Excel-file may be required, to make Ampersand understand how columns match Ampersand-relations.
+The Excel Importer allows you to import data from a .xlsx-file into a (working) prototype.
+It adds the data from the spreadsheet to the population of a running prototype.
+You can do the same by `POPULATION` statements in your code, but importing from a spreadsheet saves effort.
+It is also useful for importing a spreadsheet that is available.
+You will have to make Ampersand understand how columns match Ampersand-relations.
+Often that is all you have to change in that spreadsheet.

 This text applies to the Ampersand tooling in the new framework (as of the March 2016 in branch_#228)